vaishavijay/vai/README.md

     def past():
         print('You chose \'Pastries\'')

-(Defines variables and shows what the program will respond to the user with after they make their selection)
+The above code defines variables and shows what the program will respond to the user with after they make their selection.

     while True:
         try: